arctype-co/falcon/README.md

 # Falcon

-Falcon is a cloud launching program.
+Falcon is a cloud application launching and deployment tool.

 ## Usage